The power of the pixel lays in its ability to track user behavior and pass information back to Facebook from third-party sites like yours.

 Getting more out of remarketing

 Go ahead and get creative!
-Don’t get hung up on only remarketing to the last point before conversion (for ecommerce brands, this is would be adding to cart).
+Don’t get hung up on only remarketing to the last point before conversion (for e-commerce brands, this would be someone adding something to their cart).

-For example, if you have a blog post that is getting a lot of traction (maybe it’s a case study that people are getting a ton of value from), remarket to these people and eventually you can create a portfolio of blog posts in the same theme with high conversion rates that you can keep serving up to people in remarketing campaigns.
+For example, if you have a blog post that’s getting a lot of traction (maybe it’s a case study that people are getting a ton of value from), remarket to these people and eventually you can create a portfolio of blog posts on the same theme with high conversion rates that you can keep serving up to people in remarketing campaigns.

 Then you can bundle these up and create ads that target this niche audience showing high interest in your content for more of a longer engagement campaign.
 You’re providing ongoing value and no longer just focusing on the end result of conversion.
 You’ve just killed two birds with one stone.

 Saved audiences are your gold standard audience for when you’ve figured out what works.
 It’s an efficiency play to have these on deck.